pomdtr/smallweb.run/www/docs/guides/env.md

 > [!WARNING] This feature is recommended only for advanced users.

 Smallweb delegates encryption to [SOPS](https://github.com/getsops/sops).
 Encrypted secrets are stored in a `secrets.enc.env` file at the root of your app dir.

-Smallweb will automatically decrypt the file and inject the secrets as environment variables into your app at runtime.
+Smallweb will automatically decrypt the file using your private ssh key (`~/.ssh/id_ed25519` by default) and inject the secrets as environment variables into your app at runtime.

 > [!NOTE] This is a opinionated guide, sops support other encryption methods.
 > Check the [SOPS documentation](https://github.com/getsops/sops) for more information.